-Have fun exploring nanoscience concepts with scientists from Harvard University, MIT, Northeastern University, the University of Massachusetts, Lowell, and the University of New Hampshire.
-11:00 am – 4:00 pm; Blue Wing, Lower Level
+Have fun exploring nanoscience concepts with scientists and engineers from from Boston University, Harvard University, Howard University, MIT, Northeastern University, The Ohio State University, and the University of Massachusetts - Lowell.
+11:00 am – 3:00 pm; Blue Wing, Lower Level

-Watch live presentations by leading researchers in the field of nanotechnology, and learn how they use nanotechnology to tackle real-world engineering problems.
+Watch live presentations by leading researchers and learn how they use nanotechnology to tackle real-world engineering problems.

 Visit our Hands-On Laboratory to explore nanoscale science and engineering through hands-on activities and learn how nanoscientists are creating new materials and technologies.
 1:30 – 3:30 pm; Suit/Cabot Lab, Red Wing, Lower Level